 This dry, unsweetened powder, is lower in fat than solid chocolate.

 A Chocolate-Guide ~ Storage

 Buy chocolate at a store with a high turnover of the product.

-You may have seen that sometimes chocolate develops a white or gray sheen.
+You may have seen, sometimes chocolate develops a white or gray sheen.

 A Chocolate-Guide ~ Cooking

-In your double boiler, the water below the chocolate should be simmering but not boiling.
+The water below the chocolate should be simmering, but not boiling.